 Below, we will walk you through some of the most important LMS features to consider.
 Whether you’re investing in the first learning management system for your company or you’re interested in migrating from an outdated system that no longer meets your needs, these features deliver the capabilities that you’ll want.

 Branding your LMS appears more professional to users and allows for your business to retain the L&D training.
 It shows the organization’s control and approval of the courses your employees are taking.
-Personalized branding can also be important if you ever decide to sell your courses, which will be discussed in the fifth bullet, for marketing and copywriting purposes.
+Finally, it shows that your organization is invested in your employees’ future and that their success matters.

 You need a system that enables you to handpick your content based on the needs of your business and employees.
 If your LMS’ features do not allow for you to develop your own course path or library, you may lose control over the message and education you want to disseminate to your employees.

 Although it may not be in the cards at the beginning, you want to have the option to sell your courses efficiently and cost-effectively through your LMS features.
-This is a great way to get another revenue stream from L&D content you’ve already created, so it is important to use a learning management system that supports this feature.
+This is a great way to generate another revenue stream from L&D content you’ve already created, so it is important to use a learning management system that supports this feature.

 You should also have a system that uses notifications and deadlines and gives you tracking and reporting data.
 The best LMS features demonstrate how successful the LMS is at managing learning with reports and trackers.
 You want a data-driven system that is easy to understand and helps you determine the most successful trainings and methods for your business.

 Making Your Choice